jun182/academic-kickstart/content/author/admin/_index.md

 I'm Johnny.
 I'm currently active as the Vice chairman of the IT-section at Göta student union, and is finishing my thesis in the Informatics programme at the Department of Applied IT of the University of Gothenburg.

-Next semester I'll be starting the Interaction Design and Technology MSc programmet at Chalmers, and will continue on as Chairman of the IT-section during this time.
-Maybe I'll even become a TA again?
+Next semester I'll be starting the Interaction Design and Technology MSc programme at Chalmers, and will continue on as Chairman of the IT-section during this time.